 Check out the Abbey's website to confirm open times, etc. before you go!

-For me, after a train ride and one tourist attraction, it's time for lunch!
-We were happy with out visit to The Roman Baths Kitchen, immediately outside of Bath Abbey.
-It's always hard to find somewhere nice to eat near major tourist attractions, but this is part of what I love about Bath - even though it's packed full of people, it's pretty high-end.
+For me, after a train ride and one tourist attraction, it's absolutely time for a spot of lunch!
+We were happy with our visit to The Roman Baths Kitchen, immediately outside of Bath Abbey.
+It's always hard to find somewhere nice to eat near major tourist attractions, but this is part of what I love about Bath - even though it's packed full of people, it's a pretty high-end town.
 We had a lovely, healthy, and relaxing lunch without even having to veer outside of the main drag!

 Now it's time for the main experience!!
 The same place that's been bringing people for hundreds of years is only getting more attractive with age!

-The naturally occurring hot spring was originally corralled with pumps and channeled into baths by the Romans, though the Roman structure was lost after the Fall.
+The naturally occurring hot spring was originally corralled with pumps and channeled into baths by the Romans, though the Roman structure was lost after the fall of the Roman Empire.
 The version surrounding the same spring that you will see today was built during the 18th century, and expanded in. the 19th.
 Water was pumped into the baths and into the Pump Room, a more formal area where the water was drunk in an assembly-esque room by Austen-esque characters.

 A 10% discount is available for those who book with their tickets for the Baths online in advance through their website.
 Some ticket combinations are available, but, as always, be sure that you're actually going to visit all of those attractions before you spring for the big ticket.
 If you don't visit all the places, you aren't saving money!!
 Plan to spend quite a while here taking in all of the history.
 I'd plan for an hour.